 We live in the smart age – smart phones, smart watches, smart glasses.
 I would like to present a smart advert.

 You have to take risks in business.
 How could you make this advert cheaper?
 If you own a brick and mortar business put this billboard outside.
 Fabrication would be expensive but not bank breaking.
 Great content is creative use of the tools and space you have.
-Great content makes others blog about you.
+Great ideas make your brand.

 Reverse Graffiti and Stickers